Plane Simple™ Antenna Systems Update

 To support end-to-end connectivity and validate its best-in-class performance, the antenna system must also successfully demonstrate the transmit and receive capabilities.
 To test this element, SD Plane Simple test antennas are fixed to the roofs of our offices around the globe.
 Rather than focus on dynamics, these fixed testing sites establish the speed of data rates, the ability to switch between satellites and the antenna’s effectiveness at maintaining communications protocols with the network.

 The two independent test streams have very different objectives which merge when they become integrated for inflight testing.
-By year end, the SD Gulfstream G350 aircraft, and our new Dassault Falcon 2000, will be supporting the antenna’s final tests as the antennas connect, through all phases of flight, the full SD eco-system of hardware, software and satellite networks on board the two different platforms.
+In 2021, the SD Gulfstream G350 aircraft, and our new Dassault Falcon 2000, will be supporting the antenna’s final tests as the antennas connect, through all phases of flight, the full SD eco-system of hardware, software and satellite networks on board the two different platforms.

 We’re also delighted that in parallel to our own testing, the line replaceable units (LRUs), the satcom modem (SMU) and advanced tail-mounted antenna (ATMA), will be undergoing official DO-160G qualification testing, in partnership with Gulfstream, in early 2021.
 The dual testing and qualification ensures that when the antennas come to market next year, they will be validated to facilitate best-in-class aircraft communications to meet a wide range of mission requirements.